 4. Scary Stories to Tell in the Dark

 The story is about two little girls who treat their mom like crap to get a drum from a gypsy that they had met.
 The mom gets scooped and leaves the girls under the care of a woman with glass eyes and a wooden tail.
 At least this time, it wasn’t the pictures.
-It was the mental image with a wooden tail thumping on the ground.
+It was a mental image with a wooden tail thumping on the ground.

-The otherworldly pictures combined with the stories and legends passed down through ages.
+The otherworldly pictures combined with the stories and legends passed down through the ages.
 Also, the illustrations for this book are the most haunting images you could conjure in your worst nightmares.

 Author: Alvin Schwartz